shkuznetsov/machinegun/README.md

 #### `fire` and `ceaseFire`

-Machinegun will emit `fire` and `ceaseFire` events after respective methods were invoked
+Machinegun will emit `fire` and `ceaseFire` events when respective methods are invoked
 ```javascript
 mg.on('fire', () => console.log("Fire opened"));
 mg.on('ceaseFire', () => console.log("Fire ceased"));